cloudquery/cloudquery/website/pages/docs/cq-vs-others/overview.md

+---
+title: CloudQuery Vs Others
+description: CloudQuery is an open source ELT framework that can be used as an alternative to Fivetran, Airbyte, and more.
+CloudQuery is built for performance, and is easy to deploy and maintain.
+---

 # Overview

 CloudQuery is an [open source](https://github.com/cloudquery/cloudquery) high-performance data integration platform for developers, data teams, security teams and infrastructure teams.